lsdcapital/helm-charts/README.md

 helm repo update
 ```

-To commit charts, please commit to gh-pages branch and merge to main
+To commit charts, please merge a feature branch to main